mention-me/ShopifyAppV2/README.md

 to change settings like your Mention Me Partner Code.

 To do this, please contact support@mention-me.com and we will guide you through the process of doing this.

+## Hacking

+The method `bundleExtension` in `node_modules/@shopify/cli/dist/index.js` has a minify option.
+Set to false to get for the function `buildUIExtension` unminified code.